Optical Physics and Lasers

 - Atomic density matrix and Bloch equations

-The course forms the basis for future studies of coherent and quantum effects within atomic and optical domains including quantum optics, quantum solid state photonics and experimental realizations of quantum information processing.
+The course forms the basis for future studies of coherent and quantum effects within atomic and optical domains including quantum optics, quantum solid state photonics and experimental realizations of quantum information processing and quantum technologies.
 The course should be also useful for students of other disciplines who expect to use lasers in one way or another.

 Lectures and exercise classes